 With such a rich religious history, how can we expect anything less?

 Even though it is found in several tropical locales around the world, we assume tulsi is native to tropical Asia.
 Used in these regions as a medicine for millennia due to its incredible healing benefits, health benefits of holy basil are seen in many countries as an anti-stress agent and it is used widely as a health food.

 Here are just a few ways tulsi is used today:

 Recently, an incredible review published in the the journal Nutrition and Cancer delineated the flood of scientific evidence linking tulsi to a cure for cancer.
 Here is what they found:

-- Since holy basil benefits holds substantial anti-inflammatory and immune boosting elements that fight against stress, fever, pain and even protect vital organs, patients who consume the plant on a regular basis are better equipped to fight cancer cells.
+- Since holy basil benefits holds substantial anti-inflammatory and immune-boosting elements that fight against stress, fever, and pain, and even protect vital organs, patients who consume the plant on a regular basis are better equipped to fight cancer cells.

 - The phytochemicals in holy basil boost antioxidant activity, stop metastasis, prevent blood vessel growth, kill cancer cells, and alter health gene expressions, helping to prevent chemical-induced lung, oral, liver and skin cancers.

 - The aqueous extract of holy basil guards against γ-radiation-induced disease and death, to shield the standard tissues against the tumoricidal effects of radiation.

 - Furthermore, it thwarts radiation-induced DNA mutilation, which highlights tulsi’s prevalent capacity to encourage healing.